Legal Funding for Avandia Settlements

 In November 2011, the pharmaceutical giant agreed to pay the U.S. government $3 billion to resolve civil and criminal investigations alleging that the company had paid doctors and manipulated medical research to promote Avandia.
 In January 2012, GlaxoSmithKline agreed to resolve more than 20,000 cases alleging their diabetes drug Avandia causes heart attacks.

 Let RD Legal Accelerate Your Avandia Related Fees

-RD Legal Funding is positioned to provide Avandia plaintiff’s attorneys and their clientele with immediate post settlement financing.
-To start accelerating your legal fees today, please fill out the brief online application located at the upper right corner of this page.
-Or you can call RD Legal toll-free at 1-800-565-5177 to speak with one of our legal funding experts.
+RD Legal Funding is positioned to provide Avandia plaintiffs' attorneys and their clientele with immediate post settlement financing.
+To start accelerating your legal fees today, please fill out the brief online application on this page.
+Or you can call RD Legal toll-free at 800-565-5177 to speak with one of our legal funding experts.